rabarnett/SortAlgorithmAnalysis/README.md

 # Multi-Sort Analysis

-**Note**: The timings were carried out on a MacBook Pro (15-inch, 2019) with 2.3GHz 8-Core Intel Core i9 CPU and 16GB of 2400 MHz DDR4 memory.
+###### Note: Timings carried out on a MacBook Pro (15-inch, 2019) with 2.3GHz 8-Core Intel Core i9 CPU and 16GB of 2400 MHz DDR4 memory.

 ---